NKyhl/StableDiffusionForUIs/README.md

 ## Train

 The following section describes how the base SDXL model was fine-tuned on the generated UIs.
 Please see the December 3rd Research Update for more information on the different training approaches used over the course of the semester and their hyperparameters.
-I have uploaded a few of these fine-tuned models to Huggingface here: [sdxl-simple-ui-generator](https://huggingface.co/nkyhl/sdxl-simple-ui-generator/).
+I have uploaded a few of these fine-tuned models to Huggingface here: [Models on Hugging Face](https://huggingface.co/nkyhl/sdxl-simple-ui-generator/).

 `download_dataset.py` downloads the Huggingface dataset of complete uis (simple uis composed of multiple sections) and saves the individual files to the ./data folder.